Spurs vs. Clippers Player Props Betting Odds

 |3PM

-- He averages 2.2 fewer rebounds than his over/under on Monday (which is 9.5).
+- The 18.5-point prop total for Wembanyama on Wednesday is 2.8 higher than his season scoring average, which is 15.7.

-- Wembanyama has dished out 1.7 assists per game, which is 0.8 less than Monday's over/under.
+- He has grabbed 7.3 boards per game, which is less than his prop bet for Wednesday's game (8.5).

-- Wembanyama, at one three-pointer made per game, averages 0.5 less than his over/under on Monday.
+- Wembanyama averages one made three-pointer, which is less than his over/under on Wednesday (1.5).

 Get Wembanyama gear at Fanatics!